Amazon Resource Name (ARN)#

 Broken down, an ARN is made up of:

-1. partition is essentially refers to the higher level "region" of AWS the resource is for, and will be aws, aws-cn or aws-us-gov; essentially this tell us if the resource is in public, none China AWS (aws), China specific AWS (aws-cn), or US Government specific AWS (aws-us-gov)?
+partitionis essentially refers to the higher level "region" of AWS the resource is for, and will beaws,aws-cnoraws-us-gov; essentially this tell us if the resource is in public, none China AWS (aws), China specific AWS (aws-cn), or US Government specific AWS (aws-us-gov)?serviceis the literal name of the AWS service this resource relates to, such asec2ors3regionis the more specific region, and relates directly to a set of availability zones that form a single region, such asap-southeast-2for Sydney, Australiaaccount-idis the literal AWS account ID this resource belongs toresource-idcan be a simple word or a more complexpath/likestructure depending on the service, but it identifiers that resource directly

 Official documentation: https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html.